-The State Employees Charitable Campaign began in 1987 and is open to qualifying charitable United Ways and federations that represent at least ten member agencies.
-To protect the integrity of the campaign, each umbrella organization must present the following documentation for itself and each member agency it represents when applying for campaign participation:
+The State Employees Charitable Campaign began in 1987 and is open to qualifying charitable United Ways and Federations that represent at least ten Member Charities.
+To protect the integrity of the campaign, each umbrella organization must present the following documentation for itself and each member charity it represents when applying for campaign participation:

 - Michigan charitable solicitation license (or exemption letter) from the Attorney General of the State of Michigan